nltk/nltk_book/book/ch04-extras.rst

 Decorate-Sort-Undecorate
 ------------------------

-In Chapter chap-structured-programming_ we saw how to sort a list of items according to some property of the list.
+In chap-structured-programming_ we saw how to sort a list of items according to some property of the list.

     >>> words = 'I turned off the spectroroute'.split()